pniewiejski/algorithms-playground/DivideAndConquer.md

 # Divide and Conquer ⚔️

-The **divide-and-conquer** paradigm breaks original problem into sub-problems, which can be solved on their own, and then combines solutions for these sub-problems to find a solution of the original problem.
+The **divide-and-conquer** paradigm breaks the original problem into sub-problems, which can be solved on their own, and then combines solutions for these sub-problems to find a solution of the original problem.

 Divide-and-conquer is usually implemented using recursion.

 When looking for a solution we want to:

 1. Define the base problem.
 This should be the simplest case.
-2. Divide and reduce the problem until you reach the base problem.
+2. Divide and reduce the problem until the base problem is reached.

-Algorithms that use divide-and-conquer approach are for instance:
+Examples of algorithms that use divide-and-conquer approach:

 - FFT (Fast Fourier Transform)
 - [Quicksort](./sorting/quicksort/README.md)